soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

     Where,
     Ntsx = Number of proposals to be selected from category x
-    Nts = No of total Talks to be selected for the conference
+    Nts = No of total Talks to be chosen for the conference
     Nrx = Number of proposals received in category x
     Nt = Total number of proposals received

 * This was used as a guideline.
 All proposals were selected based on their merit.
-Suppose for a category; the formula was showing 0; if the proposal was highly scored, we selected that adjusting from other categories.
+Suppose for a category, the formula was showing 0; if the proposal was highly scored, we chose that adjusting from other categories.

 * Diversity and First-time speaker preference came into the picture here.
 Extra preference was given to the Talks with first-time speakers or Female speakers.